 What are my duties as an Au Pair?

-If you are required a visa in order to go to become an Au Pair in Belgium, your visa will be valid as long as you are staying with a Host Family.
-In order to apply for a visa, you need to call the Belgian embassy placed in your residence country so that you can inform yourself about the requirements you need to fulfill and the documents you have to provide the embassy with to get a visa.
+If you need a visa it will be valid as long as you are staying with a host family.
+To apply for a visa, you need to contact the Belgian embassy in your home country to get appointment for the application.

-Depending on the country you are from you will be required to have a language certificate or prove your language skills but since it varies from country to country you should ask the embassy if that will be considered a requirement to issue your visa.
+Depending on the country you are from you will be required to have a language certificate or prove your language skills.

 How much pocket money will I get?

-Although the pocket money you will be receiving will depend on your Host Family, but as an Au Pair in Belgium you can count on an amount of 450 euro per month.
+The amount of pocket money depends on your Host Family, but as an Au Pair in Belgium you can count on an amount of 450 euro per month.

 What about my insurance?

-Non-EU Au Pairs will have to close a private health, accident and liability insurance and its costs will be equally splitted between Au Pair and Host Family.
+Non-EU au pairs need a private health, accident and liability insurance and its costs will be equally splitted between you and the family.